Observing hyperfine interactions of NV centers in diamond in an advanced quantum teaching lab: Rabi formula

 Eq.~\ref{eq_Rabi} can be considered in two parts.
 The first part is the envelope, $\frac{\Omega_{\rm R}^2}{\Omega_{\rm R}^2 + \Delta^2}$ that describes the amplitude of the Rabi oscillations.
-It corresponds to a Lorentzian peak in frequency for $\Delta = \nu_{\rm MW} - \nu_{\rm res}$, where $\nu_{\rm MW}$ is the frequency of the driving field and $\nu_{\rm res}$ is the resonance frequency of the spin transition.
-The Lorentzian function has a half-width at half-maximum (HWHM) of $\Delta_{\rm HWHM}=\Omega_{\rm R}$.
+If the amplitude is plotted as a function of the frequency detuning $\Delta$, the result is a Lorentzian lineshape that has a half-width at half-maximum (HWHM) of $\Delta_{\rm HWHM}=\Omega_{\rm R}$.
 This means that for a detuning of $\Delta=\Omega_{\rm R}$ the spin can still be rotated with 50\% amplitude, clearly showing how a high Rabi frequency caused by a large $B_1$ amplitude leads to a large linewidth in the ODMR spectrum.

 The second part of Eq.~\ref{eq_Rabi} is the time-dependent part ${\rm sin}^2\left(\frac{1}{2}\sqrt{\Omega_{\rm R}^2+\Delta^2}\,2\pi\,t \right)$ that describes the actual time evolution of the spin during the Rabi oscillations.
 The frequency of the Rabi oscillations is given by $\Omega_{\rm R}^{\rm eff}=\sqrt{\Omega_{\rm R}^2+\Delta^2}$ ~\footnote{The cancellation of the $\tfrac{1}{2}$-term derives from the ${\rm sin}^2$-term.
 This is because a ${\rm sin}^2$-function oscillates at twice the frequency as the corresponding ${\rm sin}$-function.}, which reduces to $\Omega_{\rm R}^{\rm eff}=\Omega_{\rm R}$ for the resonant case with $\Delta = 0$.
 A profound consequence on experiments being performed at a frequency detuning $\Delta \neq 0$ is that the Rabi oscillations are faster and have a smaller amplitude than in the resonant case.
 This can be visualized by imagining a state on the Bloch sphere that starts at the south pole and rotates about different axes (see Fig.~\ref{fig_bloch}).
 For a rotation axis along the equator of the Bloch sphere, the path that the state would describe on the Bloch sphere would take it all the way to the north pole (i.e., large amplitude) as seen in Fig.~\ref{fig_bloch}(a).
 However, when the rotation axis cants closer to one of the poles, the path that the state describes on the Bloch sphere would not take it very far away from the south pole (i.e., small amplitude) as seen in Fig.~\ref{fig_bloch}(b).